NaK915/NaK915/README.md

  I am Naman Khattar, a game dev enthusiast from [India](https://en.wikipedia.org/wiki/India)

- Currently, I'm a first year student at [Jaypee University of Engineering and Technology(JUET)] (juet.ac.in) .
+ Currently, I'm a first year student at [Jaypee University of Engineering and Technology(JUET)](juet.ac.in) .
 I have studied BASIC, HTML,Python, MySQL, C and C++.
 I have also worked briefly in Adobe Animate and Unity.
 Currently, I'm improving my skills in these programming languages, and learning new ones like C# and Java.
 I also have a knack for Computer🖥 Hardware and Cars🚗.
 Besides programming, my other hobbies are playing video games🎮, playing football and watching [YouTube](youtube.com).

  <img align="right" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width="400" height="320" />